lucillerapsing31-svg/e-commerce-interface-lab/README.md

-# e-commerce-interface-lab
+# E-Commerce-Interface-lab
-submitted by; Gepollo, Malou C. and Rapsing, Lucille A.
+Submitted by; Gepollo, Malou C. and Rapsing, Lucille A.